-- The audit specifically reviewed encounter records in Utah Medicaid's Data Warehouse (DW) having a "ClaimPdDate" in September 2017.1 - DOH-contracts with managed care entities effective 2012 through 2017 including revisions; - Systems documentation of data structures, flow documents and standards;
+- The audit specifically reviewed encounter records in Utah Medicaid's Data Warehouse (DW) having a "ClaimPdDate" in September 2017.1 - DOH-contracts with managed care entities effective 2012 through 2017 including revisions; - Systems documentation of data structures, flow documents and standards.2

 1 ClaimPdData is the date the MCE paid the provider or made adjustments for services rendered.
 Appendix 1 reports encounter records in the DW with ClaimPdData in September 2017 include dates of service extending back to 2010.
+2 Controls and standards governing encounter pharmacy benefits submitted by s-FTP were not reviewed for compliance with CMS requirements.